wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 invalidation due to a race condition.
 Note that `PUTS` will not race with downgrades, since `S` state blocks in the upper level will never cause a downgrade to be issued from the current cache.

+The method begins with the usual prologue as in other handler functions.
+Most notably, it calls `removePendingRetry()` if the `inMSHR` flag is set, but it is impossible for this event to be inserted into the MSHR, and the invocation will never be executed.
+The method then calls `doEviction()` to perform the local state transition of writing evicted data, in which case will perform both state transition of the local state (no-op in this case, since `PUTS` does not contain dirty data), and remove the source of the event from the sharer list or from the owner field (in this case, always sharer list).
+If the source also has an entry in the `responses` structure, the corresponding entry will be removed, just as if an `AckInv` has been received.
+In addition, if the ACK counter on the address is not zero, then it will also be decremented.
+If the ACK counter reaches zero, the invalidation has been completed, which will cause the flag `done` to be set.